dmcwo/jekyll-theme-semantic/README.md

 3. Copy the `index.html` file from the theme's directory to your Jekyll site's directory.

+4. Add the following line to your Jekyll site's `_config.yml` file, replacing the number with the number of posts you would like to appear on each page:

+       paginate: 5

+5. Make sure `- jekyll-paginate` is listed in your Jekyll site's `_config.yml` file under `plugins`:

+       plugins:
+         - jekyll-feed
+         - jekyll-paginate

-4. Optional: Add the following line to your Jekyll site's `_config.yml` file and replace `UA-XXXXX-Y` by your Analytics tracking ID:
+6. Optional: Add the following line to your Jekyll site's `_config.yml` file and replace `UA-XXXXX-Y` by your Analytics tracking ID:

        analytics: UA-XXXXX-Y

-5. Optional: Add the following line to your Jekyll site's `_config.yml` file and replace `EXAMPLE` by your Disqus shortname:
+7. Optional: Add the following line to your Jekyll site's `_config.yml` file and replace `EXAMPLE` by your Disqus shortname:

        disqus_shortname: EXAMPLE